-After-tax net income from the discontinued Auto Master operation during the first quarter of 2009 was \$2,326,000, or \$0.08 per share.
-As previously reported, the Company discontinued its Auto Master buy-here/pay-here automotive operation in the third quarter of 2008 and subsequently sold the inventory and retail operations to a third party.
-Under a related services agreement, the purchaser is collecting Auto Master's outstanding customer notes receivable, which are being reported by the Company as a discontinued asset.
-During the first quarter, the Company realized net cash collections of \$7,019,000 on these accounts and recorded a pre-tax benefit of approximately \$4,300,000 from the net of these cash collections as compared to the fair value of the receivables carried on the Company's books.
-At March 31, 2009, the remaining Auto Master gross customer receivables, reflected as outstanding on the Company's books, totaled approximately \$49,904,000, which the Company is carrying at an estimated fair value of \$7,486,000, of which \$5,932,000 is classified as a component of current assets and \$1,554,000 is classified as a component of non-current assets, while deferred tax assets of \$12,686,000 were classified as a component of non-current assets.
+The Company discontinued its Auto Master buy-here/pay-here automotive operation in the third quarter of 2008 and subsequently sold the inventory and retail operations to a third party.
+Under a related services agreement, the purchaser is collecting the Company's outstanding Auto Master customer notes receivable, which are being reported by the Company as a discontinued asset.
+After-tax net income from the discontinued Auto Master operation during the second quarter was \$2,488,000, or \$0.08 per share, and year-to-date, income from Auto Master was \$4,814,000, or \$0.16 per share.
+These earnings reflect the excess of the amounts collected in the current year over anticipated collections based on the assumed liquidation fair value methodology utilized in the Company's write-down of these same assets.
+During the current quarter, the Company realized net cash collections of \$6,155,000 on these accounts and recorded a pre-tax benefit of approximately \$4,249,000 from these cash collections as compared to the estimated fair value of the receivables carried on the Company's books.
+Year-to-date, the Company realized net cash collections of \$13,174,000 and a pre-tax benefit of approximately \$8,550,000.
+Based on these first half results, the Company believes cash collections of these Auto Master receivables will generate additional positive results in the second half of 2009, although at a declining rate compared to the first half of the year, as the receivable balances are collected or written-off.
+At June 30, 2009, the remaining Auto Master gross customer receivables reflected as outstanding on the Company's books totaled approximately \$37,185,000 which the Company is carrying at an estimated fair value of \$5,580,000 of which \$4,937,000 is classified as a component of current assets and \$643,000 is classified as a component of non-current assets.
+Property held for sale is carried at a fair value of \$3,045,000, which is classified as a component of current assets, while deferred tax assets of \$12,687,000 were classified as a component of non-current assets.